 Acting on feedback

-Collecting feedback is a waste of time if you don't act on it.
-Make it a regular habit to review your CSAT scores and, more importantly, the comments that come with them.
-That's where the real gems are hidden.
-Tools like eesel AI make this easier by looking past the scores to point out knowledge gaps and trends, giving you a clear to-do list for what to fix next.
+The most important part of collecting feedback is acting on it.
+Make it a regular habit to review your scores and the comments that come with them.
+Tools like eesel AI make this easier by pointing out trends and knowledge gaps, giving your team a clear path for what to improve next.

 Start understanding your customers

-An AI-driven approach turns feedback from a simple number into a smart, automated loop that helps you continuously improve.
-It lets support teams stop worrying about manual setups and start focusing on what their customers are actually telling them.
-By understanding the context of each conversation, you can ask for feedback in a much smarter way and turn those insights into real, meaningful changes.
+By adding an AI-driven approach, you can turn feedback from a metric into a smart loop that helps you continuously improve.
+It allows support teams to spend less time on manual rules and more time acting on the insights their customers provide.
+By understanding the context of each conversation, you can ensure your surveys are always well-timed and turn those insights into real, meaningful changes for your business.

 Ready to build a smarter feedback loop?
 See how eesel AI can automate and improve your CSAT process with a risk-free simulation on your own tickets.